 Prodromal or attenuated signs of illness with social, occupational, or self-care impairments evident for a 6-month period that includes 1 month of active symptoms

 Psychosis due to other medical disorders Psychotic Disorder Due to Another Medical Condition Psychotic disorder due to another medical condition is characterized by hallucinations or delusions that are caused by another medical disorder.
-Psychosis refers to symptoms such as delusions... read more or to substance use disorders Substance Use Disorders Substance use disorders are a type of substance-related disorder that involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant... read more must be ruled out by history and examination that includes laboratory tests and neuroimaging (Medical Assessment of the Patient With Mental Symptoms Medical Assessment of the Patient With Mental Symptoms Patients with mental complaints or concerns or disordered behavior present in a variety of clinical settings, including primary care and emergency treatment centers.
+Psychosis refers to symptoms such as delusions... read more or to substance use disorders Substance Use Disorders Substance use disorders involve a pathologic pattern of behaviors in which patients continue to use a substance despite experiencing significant problems related to its use.
+Diagnosis of substance... read more must be ruled out by history and examination that includes laboratory tests and neuroimaging (Medical Assessment of the Patient With Mental Symptoms Medical Assessment of the Patient With Mental Symptoms Patients with mental complaints or concerns or disordered behavior present in a variety of clinical settings, including primary care and emergency treatment centers.
 Complaints or concerns may... read more ).
 Although some patients with schizophrenia have structural brain abnormalities present on imaging, these abnormalities are insufficiently specific to have diagnostic value.

 Other mental disorders with similar symptoms include several that are related to schizophrenia: